andersjanmyr/lambda/lambda.md

 which may take a while to come through.
 Once you have access you can edit the functions in a web form.

 A lambda service is a Node module which exports an object with one function, the handler.
 In the AWS examples this is usually called *handler* and I'm going to follow their example.

-Here is a simple function that can be edited invoked in the online *Lambda Edit/Test* tool.
+Here is a simple function that can be edited and invoked in the online *Lambda Edit/Test* tool.

 ```javascript